KhAyRaH01/Ella-python-implementation/README.md

 - Includes sentiment analysis to adjust responses based on user sentiment
 - Takes feedback to improve on development.

+  All responses are based on informations gotten through googlemaps and gemini ai integration.
+For now real time informations are not all available due to the limited access to hotel datas.

 ## Requirements

 - Python 3.x